-Edward Elliott was a farmer from Surrey, England and a convict transported for seven years aboard the First Fleet ship Scarborough (1788) for stealing the goods of WILLIAM PERCIVAL.
-Following his emancipation, Elliott went on to become a settler in the region known as The Ponds and, after a slow start, became one of the colony’s most successful sheep farmers.
-He is one of over 50 First Fleeters buried in the parish of St. John’s and one of only 17 First Fleeters with memorials buried in St. John’s Cemetery, Parramatta.
+EDWARD ELLIOTT was a farmer from Surrey, England and a convict transported for seven years aboard the First Fleet ship Scarborough (1788) for stealing the goods of WILLIAM PERCIVAL.
+Following his emancipation, ELLIOTT went on to become a settler in the region known as The Ponds and, after a slow start, became one of the colony’s most successful sheep farmers.
+He is one of over fifty First Fleeters buried in the parish of St. John’s and one of only seventeen First Fleeters with memorials buried in St. John’s Cemetery, Parramatta.

 - Born: Coulsdon, Surrey, England, c.1756